LukeShortCloud/ansible_role_fedora_kernel_lts/README.md

 ## Role Variables

+Immutable (should not be changed unless rebasing ontop a new `X.Y` kernel):

 * kernel_version_major = The major Linux kernel version.
 * kernel_version_minor = The minor Linux kernel version.

+Mutable (user configurable):

 * kernel_version_patch = The patch Linux kernel version.
 * git_repository_kernel = The Git repository to use for the upstream Fedora kernel.
 * git_branch_kernel = The branch, commit, or tag to checkout from the Git repository.